karthickal/posit-oediv/README.md

 ##### December 2019

 1. A working prototype that uses on device machine learning to detect apparel objects.
-2. Distribution Plan & Product Roadmap.
+2. Product Roadmap.

 ##### January 2020

 1. Improved prototype that extract features of the objects on the device.
 2. UI and UX Plan.
-3. Datasource Plan.
+3. Acquire dataset for training.

 ##### March 2020